jaydavis359/MS1-Kazuo-Ishiguro/Testing.md

 # Testing

 * All HTML code verified through [W3C HTML Validation Service](https://validator.w3.org/).
+HTML Code was run through this validator, and no issues were found.
 * All CSS code verified through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+CSS code was run through this validator and no issues were found.
 * Basic responsiveness checked through [Am I Responsive?](http://ami.responsivedesign.is/).
 * [Chrome developer tools](https://developers.google.com/web/tools/chrome-devtools) - was in constant use throughout the project to check responsiveness and to check formatting, margins, font size etc. on the fly.